 Where to See the Tour de France in Paris

 • The Tour de France route changes every year, so it’s best to check the official website for the route the peloton will take into Paris.
+Once inside Paris proper, the route is largely the same every year.

 • When the riders enter the final circuit, they race up the Avenue des Champs-Élysées, around the Arc de Triomphe, back down the avenue, and around the Jardin des Tuileries.
 They do this 8 times.
 Each loop takes about 9 minutes.